FAQ

 We’re sorry if that happens (though we don’t think it will), but in signing your Member Pledge you will have agreed to be part of this giving circle, and further, to abide by the vote of the rest of the members (with the Leadership Committee breaking any tie).

-Remember, SEEDS is just one avenue for giving.
-We will not be offended if you choose to give on your own or through another giving circle, etc. However, if you have already made your donation to SEEDS for that year, it is not refundable.
+Remember, SEEDS2 is just one avenue for giving.
+We will not be offended if you choose to give on your own or through another giving circle, etc. However, if you have already made your donation to SEEDS2 for that year, it is not refundable.

 Christian organizations that help those in distress (whether their need is food and clothing, shelter, medical help, rescuing, education, training, etc.) in the name of Christ and share the Gospel when they can.
 While we’ve stated that we give to evangelical Christian organizations, we do not require that the ministries we consider have an overt evangelistic component.
 More and more, open evangelism can result in ridiculous restrictions here in America, expulsion from a country, or even death, overseas.
 But when we check out a ministry we make sure that the Gospel is there and that a commitment to Christ and evangelism is behind the organization.